ltw-webdev-javascript/curriculum/working-with-jquery.md

           - `before()` —
       - num: 17
         text: |
           Up until this line the dinosaur won’t even be visible on the screen.
-We created new HTML elements, but they only existed in the Javascript.
+We created new HTML elements, but they only existed in the JavaScript.
 This line will add them to the HTML tag that’s already in our `index.html` file.

   - title: "Style it up"
     before: |